 Supporting Law Enforcement

-Thom has been a champion for local, state, and federal law enforcement and has supported legislation to ensure they have the tools, resources, and support they need to protect the public and stay safe while in the line of duty.
+Senator Tillis has been a champion for local, state, and federal law enforcement and has been a national leader in advancing legislation to ensure they have the tools, resources, and support they need to protect the public and stay safe while in the line of duty.